-This ginger, mustard and miso dressing, combined with hemp hearts is a flavourful Asian-inspired combination.
-Ginger-mustard-miso Brussels sprouts is a healthy side for any lunch or dinner.
-Ready in 15 mins.
-Easily adaptable for gluten-free and vegan.
+Asian-inspired ginger, mustard and miso dressing is extremely flavourful, and pairs perfectly with steamed Brussels sprouts.
+This warm miso Brussels sprout salad is a healthy side for any lunch or dinner.
+Ready in 15 mins, and easily adaptable for gluten-free and vegan.

 Sometimes miso contains other grains in addition to soybeans.
 If gluten allergy is a concern for you, then check the ingredients to make sure the grains used are gluten-free.
 Dashi is another ingredient sometimes being added to miso for more flavour.
 Dashi contains sea kelp and fish, so it’s not vegetarian or vegan.
 Because I do eat fish and meat, having dashi in the miso isn’t a problem for me.
 Miso containing dashi actually has a better flavour, but harder to find.
 The brand I use is made from salt, soybean and rice.
 I didn’t set out to make a vegan or vegetarian recipe, but as a result it is.

 I try to keep this recipe super healthy and tasty at the same time.
 Find my notes on the ingredients below.

 - I choose to quickly steam the Brussels sprouts to achieve the best nutritional values and tenderness.